kisstp2006/CrystalEngine/README.md

 ## Features

-- Modular engine architecture with cross platform support.
+- Layered engine architecture with cross platform support.
 - Use HLSL to write shaders for Vulkan.
 - Forward PBR rendering with CubeMap IBL.
 - Directional shadow maps.